btholt/complete-intro-to-react-v9/lessons/03-tools/D-git.md

 ---
 description: >-
-  Learn the essentials of initializing and setting up a project with Git, including creating a .gitignore file to exclude unnecessary files from your repository.
-Utilize resources like ThePrimeagen's course on Frontend Masters for comprehensive Git knowledge.
+  Learn how to efficiently set up a Git repository, create a .gitignore file, and manage untracked files in your project as part of the Complete Intro to React v9 course by Brian Holt.
+Enhance your Git skills with practical tips, ensuring a clean and professional project environment.
+For more detailed instruction, explore ThePrimeagen's Git course on Frontend Masters.
 keywords:
-  - Git
+  - Git setup
-  - git init
+  - Git repository
   - .gitignore
-  - Git tutorial
+  - Front End Masters
-  - Frontend Masters
+  - frontend development
 ---

 Git is a critical part of any project and probably something many of you are already familiar with.
 If you haven't, be sure to initialize your project as a git repo with `git init` in the root of your project (VSCode and any other number of tools can do this as well.)